 12.3.
 Completeness

-The data are available for mandatory delivery periods; in exceptional cases, smaller positions have to be provisionally estimated.
+The data are available for mandatory delivery periods; a few positions have to be provisionally estimated for the most recent reporting period.

 12.3.1.
 Data completeness - rate